-Months into the coronavirus, Robert Jansen, M.D., chief medical officer and chief of staff at Grady Memorial Hospital in Atlanta, GA, continues to manage a hospital system that looks far different than it did in 2019: masks everywhere, fewer visitors, a stressed emergency department and empty clinic waiting rooms as more and more routine care switches to tele-health.
-The virus, he says, “changed the entire work environment, not only for people in units that have COVID-positive patients, but throughout the hospital.”
+Months into the coronavirus, Robert Jansen, M.D., chief medical officer and chief of staff at Grady Memorial Hospital in Atlanta, Georgia, continued to manage a hospital system that looked far different than it had in 2019: masks everywhere, fewer visitors, a stressed emergency department and empty clinic waiting rooms as more and more routine care switched to tele-health.
+The virus, he said, “changed the entire work environment, not only for people in units that have COVID-positive patients, but throughout the hospital.”

 Q&A with the Chief Medical Officer and Chief of Staff of Atlanta’s top public hospital on providing care to the community’s most vulnerable

-In this Q&A, Jansen shares how the 128-year-old institution is making the changes necessary to provide care to the community’s most vulnerable residents--now and into the future.
+In this May 2020 interview, Jansen shared how the 130-year-old institution made the changes necessary to provide care to the community’s most vulnerable residents.

 Q. Tell us about the communities and people Grady Memorial Hospital serves.